BruceWen98/VeChain-CrowdSale-DApp/README.md

 The auction seller puts up "x" number of his/her product for sale.
 Bidders bid for the particular product, and each bid is recorded on the blockchain.
 Take note that when submitting a bid, the bidder will need to pay the respective number of tokens.
 When the number of bids equals or exceeds the total number of products available, the seller has the option to finish the Auction.
 Upon the seller's finish auction confirmation, CrowdSale will send the blockchain tokens of the successful bidders over to the seller, and return the blockchain tokens of the failed bidders back to them.

-# How CrowdSale Can Improve and Endorse the VeChain Ecosystem:
+# How CrowdSale Can Endorse the VeChain Ecosystem:

 CrowdSale is a clear endorsement of the VeChain ecosystem in developing non-trivial decentralized applications.
 CrowdSale DApp has selected VeChain blockchain because of the many unique features the blockchain offers that is central to its required features.

 CrowdSale is a traiblazer for VeChain in that it has adopted **Connex** as the middle layer, rather than the common web3.js front-end standard.
+This would allow CrowdSale to be able to use VeChain's unique features.

 The Front-End of CrowdSale is developed using *Vue.js* framework, the rising star of front-end frameworks.
 The highly dynamic Vuex store is used, allowing for asynchronous viewing of products upon making new sale and other data.
 While most implementation you find online regarding DApps are done with React.js, CrowdSale validates the compatibility of Vue.js framework with VeChain backend smart contracts.
 This will highly draw the ever-increasing pool of Vue.js frontend developers' interest in the Vechain environment and larger blockchain ecosystem.